Skip to content

 Before installing the Excalibur Tunnel Client, ensure your system meets the following requirements:

-• Operating System: Linux (Debian/Ubuntu or Red Hat/CentOS).
-Supporting for window is on development and will be soon available
+• Operating System: Linux (Debian/Ubuntu or Red Hat/CentOS) and Windows.

 • Privileges: Administrative (sudo) privileges